MichaelSoquat/baby-tools-shop/README.md

   Statuscheck: sudo systemctl status docker
   ```

-3. Make migrations: This command looks at the changes in your models (the structure of your database) and creates new migration files in the migrations directory.
+3. **Make migrations**: This command looks at the changes in your models (the structure of your database) and creates new migration files in the migrations directory.
 These files are used to apply changes to your database schema
-4. Migrate: This command applies the migration files created by makemigrations to your database, updating the schema and ensuring it matches your models.
+4. **Migrate**: This command applies the migration files created by makemigrations to your database, updating the schema and ensuring it matches your models.
 This step is crucial for synchronizing your database with your Django application
-5. Settings.py explanation:
+5. **Settings.py** explanation:
-- Setting DEBUG to False ensures that detailed error messages are not displayed to users in a production environment, which is important for security
+    Setting DEBUG to False ensures that detailed error messages are not displayed to users in a production environment, which is important for security
-- The ALLOWED_HOSTS setting specifies a list of strings representing the host/domain names that your Django site can serve.
+    The ALLOWED_HOSTS setting specifies a list of strings representing the host/domain names that your Django site can serve.
 This prevents HTTP Host header attacks
-6. Run docker:
+6. **Run docker**:

   ```
   `-d` runs the container in detached mode, meaning it runs in the background `--name baby-tools-shop` gives the container a specific name